-- Check off the basics.
-Show dogs need to be registered with the AKC.
-Plus, because dog shows are evaluated as breeding stock, they must be intact: not spayed or neutered.
+1. Check off the basics.
+Show dogs must be registered with the AKC.
+Plus, because show dogs are evaluated as breeding stock, they must be intact: not spayed or neutered.

-- Sit down with your dog and the breed standard.
-This is the blueprint that describes your breed's height, weight, color, head, tail and even toes.
+2. Sit down with your dog and a copy of the breed standard.
+This is the blueprint that describes your dog breed's height, weight, color, head, tail and even toes.
 Judges select the dog that most closely conforms to the standard.
-A judge has an authoritative opinion based on a tremendous depth of knowledge of the breed, explains John Lyons, a past Westminster judge.
+A show judge has an authoritative opinion based on a tremendous depth of knowledge of the dog breed, explains John Lyons, a past Westminster judge.

-- Go to dog shows.
-There are more than 1,400 all-breed shows held in all 50 states.
-Go to a show, and watch your breed.
+3. Go to dog shows.
+There are more than 1,400 all-breed shows held in all 50 United States.
+Go to a dog show and watch your breed.
 Meet the exhibitors (wait for a time when they're not working), and find out why certain dogs are considered top in their field.

-What if that dog on your couch just isn't show material?
+So what if that dog on your couch just isn't dog show material?
 Any activity is great that's fun for you and your dog.
 It doesn't matter whether it's time in the show ring, obedience trials or agility competition.

 After all, your dog will always be Best in Show — at least in your heart.